Direct answer

 For the complete marketing strategy including social media, press and podcast outreach, see the book marketing strategies guide.
 For professional marketing services, see book marketing services.

-Step 4: Build an Author Email List
+How Do You Build an Author Email List?

 An author email list is the most valuable long-term marketing asset for any author who publishes more than one book.
 Unlike social media followers, email subscribers belong to you regardless of platform changes.
 Email converts to book sales at significantly higher rates than any social media channel.